-12 Jesus entered the temple courts and drove out all who were buying and selling there.
-He overturned the tables of the money changers and the benches of those selling doves.
-13 “It is written,” he said to them, “‘My house will be called a house of prayer,’ but you are making it ‘a den of robbers.’”
-(Matt.
-21:12-13)
+And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
+He said to them, “It is written, My house shall be called a house of prayer,’ but you make it a den of robbers.”

 And the blind and the lame came to him in the temple, and he healed them.
 (Matt.
 21:12-14)

 A couple of reminders on this Palm Sunday:

 I am not saved simply to “go to heaven.”
 I am saved to understand I have been restored as an image bearer of God and there is a mission given… a human vocation.